department-of-veterans-affairs/va.gov-team/products/health-care/champva/1010D/sourceoftruth_with_stories.md

 > (Error msg) You must select at least one relationship, so we can process your enrollment.

-( ) { I'm / %%applicant's name%% is } the sponsor's spouse {if checked add marriage license to the Application Submitted page }
+( ) { I'm / %%applicant's name%% is } the sponsor's spouse {if checked add "Copy of marriage license (required)" to the Application Submitted page }

-( ) { I'm / %%applicant's name%% is } the sponsor's surviving spouse {if checked add marriage license to the Application Submitted page }
+( ) { I'm / %%applicant's name%% is } the sponsor's surviving spouse {if checked add "Copy of marriage license (required)" to the Application Submitted page }

-( ) { I / %%applicant's name%% } was the sponsor's surviving spouse but remarried after the age of 55  {if checked add the legal document that ended your marriage to the Application Submitted page }
+( ) { I / %%applicant's name%% } was the sponsor's surviving spouse but remarried after the age of 55 {if checked add "Copy of the legal document that ended your marriage (required)" to the Application Submitted page }

-( ) { I'm / %%applicant's name%% is } the sponsor's child (includes biological, adopted, and stepchildren) {if checked add birth certificate to the Application Submitted page } {if the applicant is age 18-23 add school certificate to the Application Submitted page }
+( ) { I'm / %%applicant's name%% is } the sponsor's child (includes biological, adopted, and stepchildren) {if checked add" Copy of birth certificate (required)" to the Application Submitted page } {if the applicant is age 18-23 add "Copy of school certificate (required)" to the Application Submitted page }

 ( ) { I'm / %%applicant's name%% is } the sponsor's caretaker